First steps with the BillPro API

 or PUT

 request is successful, BillPro returns the new data object in the response body.
-The response can include additional attributes you can use in future requests.
+The response can include additional attributes that you can use in future requests.

 For example, when you create a customer in BillPro, the response includes the id